NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 The basic scenario is as follows: A scraper developed a bot and tries to scrape many pages of a huge website.
 Because the website is programmed in React, the scraper decided to use a real browser for his scraping endeavours instead of relying on `curl`.

 All proxy detection tests in this blog article assume that the client is using the most recent Chrome browser with a http/s or socks proxy configured.
-You can achieve that by starting Chrome with the following shell command: `google-chrome --proxy-server="socks5://localhost:1080"`
+You can achieve that by starting Chrome with the following shell command: `google-chrome --proxy-server="socks5://localhost:1080"` whereby `socks5://localhost:1080` could be any proxy server.

 Furthermore, it is assumed that the Chrome browser comes configured as is, without any plugins or extensions active.
 JavaScript is enabled by default, as it should be.